Compute

 8. Click OK.

-9. On the Change OS page, confirm the specifications, and click Submit.
+9. In the Change OS dialog box, confirm the specifications, and click OK.

 After the application is submitted, the status Changing OS is displayed.
 When this status disappears, the OS change is complete.

-A temporary ECS is created during the OS change process.
-After the process is complete, this ECS will be automatically deleted.
+During the OS change process, a temporary ECS is created.
+After the OS change is complete, this ECS will be automatically deleted.

 Follow-up Procedure